3 Advanced Matching

 3.2 Random Seeds

-By default, the generate pipeline will produce novel stimulus lists each time it is run.
+By default, the generate pipeline will produce new stimulus lists each time it is run.
 Often you’ll want your code to be reproducible, however.
 To do this, we can use a random seed.
+You should do this using the standard set.seed() function.

 3.3 Map Functions as Controls